KieranCanter/kierancanter.dev/README.md

 A common methodology and best practice for modern application development is mobile-first design.
 As the name suggests, due to the prevalence of mobile devices in the modern day, this is the notion that the developer should construct their application with preference towards mobile devices, layouts, and functionality, and adapt the design to larger devices in succeeding revisions.

 Dynamic length units are crucial for facilitating mobile-first design by scaling sizes according to the system.
 Dynamic screen lengths (dvh/dvw) and dynamic sizing units (em/rem) should be preferred over fixed units like pixels (px) as much as possible.
-On mobile web browsers like Chrome or Safari, the dynamic screen height would refer to the space inbetween the address bar at the top and the navigation bar (navbar) at the bottom.
+On mobile web browsers like Chrome or Safari, the dynamic screen height would refer to the space in-between the address bar at the top and the navigation bar (navbar) at the bottom.
 This height is dynamic because it grows or shrinks as the bars disappear or reappear as a result of swipe gestures.
 By making font sizes dynamic with em (resizes according to parent) or rem (resizes according to root) units, text can change sizes depending on the user's system setting.

 Breakpoints are a massive help for adhering to mobile-first design by defining screen widths that allow the developer to adjust their app's layout depending on the device size.
 They're extremely useful for adjusting margins/padding, height/width, text size, and even the order of elements.
 In my own implementation, I took advantage of Tailwind's built-in breakpoints, but these can be altered in the `tailwind.config.js` file.
 Breakpoints can be set in vanilla CSS by specifying properties under a screen size [media query](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries).

 The default breakpoint sizes used in this project are:

 | Device Type | Minimum Width |
 |-------------|---------------|
 | Small       | 640px         |